FAQs: How we are caring for you

 My loved one is hospitalized for COVID.
 Can I visit them?

-Visitors are not permitted for COVID-positive or COVID-quarantine patients.
-With the patient's approval, the nursing team may provide an update via phone once a day to a designated family member or representative.
+COVID-positive or COVID-quarantine patients may not receive visitors.
+With the patient's approval, however, the nursing team may provide an update via phone once a day to a designated family member or representative.

 How many visitors can pregnant patients have?
 Is a doula allowed?